chelsea-hansen/RSV-Interventions/README.md

+**I am currently working on updates a revisions.
+Please check back on August 19, 20224 for updated**

 **We will be hosting a webinar through CSTE on September, 2024 12-1pm Eastern Time to explain the model and code posted here.
 Please register using this link:https://cste-org.zoom.us/webinar/register/WN_ZFPLhr8qQOOTkaiYE8XUOQ#/registration**

 In 2023 several new immunizations for RSV were approved.
 These include 2 vaccines for adults >=60 years, a vaccination for pregnant women (to protect newborns), and an extended half-life monoclonal antibody for infants <8 months.
 The R scripts and datasets provided here fit a deterministic MSIRS model to RSV hospitalizations and provide projections for the impact of these new interventions under optimistic and pessimistic scenarios for coverage and effectiveness.